Find and delete empty folders

 Al,

 Having watched your exchange with Timelord I thought I'd have a look-see and so downloaded RED and let it run.
 It found 1007 'empty' folders (I've had Windows 7 (H) for three years).
 To be honest I don't recognise what most of the folders represent (or did represent), so I think I'll give it all a miss and leave well alone.
-Would be interesting to know though just what, if any, impact having large quantities of empty folders has on performance, disc space, etc etc ?
+Would be interesting to know though just what, if any, impact having large quantities of empty folders has on performance, disc space, etc etc :scratch: ?

 Regards,